 What Are the Benefits of Botox?

 The numerous benefits of Botox have made it a highly popular cosmetic treatment.
 When administered correctly, the treatment can help you achieve a younger, more vibrant appearance.
-The treatment is typically used to treat “dynamic wrinkles” or those cause by muscle movement around the eyes, brows, forehead, and mouth.
+The treatment is typically used to treat “dynamic wrinkles” or those caused by muscle movement around the eyes, brows, forehead, and mouth.

 Botox can generally be used for contouring around the cheeks and jaw.
 This makes it an effective alternative to surgical treatments in many cases.
 It is most effective in this regard with the issue is related to the size and appearance of the muscles in both the cheek and jaw region.
 Consequently, you’ll want to thoroughly discuss this option with your doctor.